felgueres/birdseyeview/README.md

 # Vision

-This project is a backend repo where I'm learning what's possible in the world of computer vision today.
-The idea is to have primitives to experiment with evals and product ideas.
+In this repo I'm learning modern computer vision techniques.
+The idea is to an api with primitives (eg. segmentation, scene understanding, tracking) that makes it easy to experiment, eval and develop product ideas.

-I'm currently using a Logicam c920s Pro 1080 and a Sony A5000 and M3 16GB for local inference.
+I'm currently using a Logicam c920s Pro 1080 and a Sony A5000 and M3 18GB.

-Some cool end golas could be to build:
+Some cool end goals could be:
-- Eagle view with multi cameras
+- Eagle view fusing several cameras
-- 3d objection projections
-- A video editor that lets you mask objects with temporal consistency
+- A natural language video editor
-- Video search on events
+- Search and retrieval on video
+- A video agent that does all of the above

 | Tasks | Description | Implemented |
 |------|-------------|-------------|